DEVOTIONALS

 We need to realize that whenever we justify sinful things in our own

-mind, Satan is right there with us, and he will try to convince us that
+mind, Satan is right there with us trying to convince us that it’s okay

-and not listening to the one who is always the antithesis of God.
+listening to the one who is the antithesis of God.

 Repent at my rebuke!
 Then I will pour out my